LOGNORM.DIST

 Examples 🔗

-If you wish to find the cumulative distribution function value for x = 2, with a mean of 1 and standard deviation of 0.5 in a lognormal distribution, you would use the following formula: =LOGNORM.DIST(2, 1, 0.5, TRUE)
+To find the cumulative distribution function value for x = 2, with a mean of 1 and standard deviation of 0.5 in a lognormal distribution, use the formula: =LOGNORM.DIST(2, 1, 0.5, TRUE)

-To calculate the probability density function value for x = 3, with a mean of 2 and standard deviation of 1 in a lognormal distribution, you can employ the formula: =LOGNORM.DIST(3, 2, 1, FALSE)
+To calculate the probability density function value for x = 3, with a mean of 2 and standard deviation of 1 in a lognormal distribution, use the formula: =LOGNORM.DIST(3, 2, 1, FALSE)

 Notes 🔗

-Ensure accuracy in specifying the mean and standard deviation parameters to reflect the characteristics of the ln(x) values accurately.
-As with any statistical analysis, proper interpretation of the results within the context of your data domain is crucial for deriving meaningful insights from the LOGNORM.DIST function.
+Ensure you specify the mean and standard deviation parameters accurately to reflect the characteristics of the ln(x) values.
+Proper interpretation of the results within your data domain is crucial for deriving meaningful insights from the LOGNORM.DIST function.

 Questions 🔗